This Isn't What It Looks Like: Plot

 Meanwhile, Anastasia frees everyone in the dungeon and flees to her campsite.
 At the hospital, the janitor notices Cass whispering "The Secret....what is the Secret..." but decides not to report it immediately.
 Then, Max-Ernest charges into the Emergency Room screaming because he has an "epileptic fit with the combined result of his allergy to vinyl and a cardiac arrest with the effects of white coat syndrome".
-But Max-Ernest's cover is blown, resulting in him to go back to Cass' room, just as Benjamin was about to see something.
+But Max-Ernest's cover is blown, resulting in him to go back to Cass's room, just as Benjamin was about to see something.
 At home, Max-Ernest receives an Email from Yo-Yoji telling him that the school Benjamin went to is run by the Midnight Sun, Dr. L being principal.
-Max-Ernest sees why Benjamin was so eager to find out what was in Cass' mind.
+Max-Ernest sees why Benjamin was so eager to find out what was in Cass's mind.
 At the campsite, the bandits are ambushed by the soldiers.
 At school, Max-Ernest eavesdrop Benjamin and Amber talking.
 Amber was begging Benjamin to let her try the monocle.
 Eventually she lunges and grabs Benjamin's monocle, and sees through walls and almost catches Max-Ernest.
 Max-Ernest discovers that Benjamin has no mind reading powers, it's just his monocle.
 Benjamin tries to get the monocle back but Max-Ernest runs with it.
 He trips and Opal catches the monocle and reports Benjamin and Amber to the principal and sends Max-Ernest to the nurse's office.
 Opal leaves her purse there, giving Max-Ernest the chance to get the monocle.
 At the campsite, the other soldiers and their dogs search for Cass.
 The homunculus saves her by letting the dogs chase him.
 He also leaves Cass the treasure chest.
 In the treasure chest, Cass finds the lodestone and the Jester and Cass save them by throwing the a sword onto the lodestone the Jester uses it to play a trick where Cass throws a sword, instantly attracted to the magnet and making the soldiers beg for forgiveness, as they thought something supernatural had occurred.
 At the hospital, Max-Ernest could not find Cass as she has left the hospital because there is nothing the doctors could do.
 Max-Ernest uses the monocle to see himself in the mirror, revealing his future self eating massive amounts of chocolate and writing a book.
 It seems as if Pseudonymous Bosch is Max-Ernest because of his love of chocolate and being a writer.